-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 United-Guardian, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party:
+Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.) Filed by a Party other than the Registrant [] ement f the Commission Only (as permitted by Rule 14a-6(e)(2)) ment aterials suant to Section 240.14a-12 United-Guardian, Inc. (Name of Registrant as Specified In Its Charter) erson(s) Filing Proxy Statement, if other than the Registrant) the appropriate box): Delow per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Ecurities to which transaction applies: ecurities to which transaction applies: inderlying value of transaction computed pursuant to Exchange Act Rule 0-11 on which the filing fee is calculated and state how it was determined): gregate value of transaction: preliminary materials. the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the etting fee was paid previously.
+Identify the previous filing by registration he Form or Schedule and the date of its filing. sly Paid: or Registration Statement No.: